appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         Use Ansible for automated deployment of Appsmith across your infrastructure, streamlining the setup process with minimal manual intervention.
+         Automate the deployment of Appsmith with Ansible, enabling consistent configurations across your infrastructure.
       </div>
    </a>
 </div>